menandmice/micetro_docs/guides/user-manual/managing_dns_zones.rst

 .. _options-template-zone:

-Options Template Zone
+Options template zone
 """""""""""""""""""""""
 .. note::
     The options template zone type is only available if an AuthServe DNS server is connected to Micetro.

-Migrating Zones
+Migrating zones
 ---------------
 You can migrate one or more zones from one server to another.
 Migrating a zone also migrates all data in that zone.